yczeng/ml101/README.md

 # ml101
-machine learning 101 overview, originally created for dell's server university
+machine learning overview, originally created for dell's server university

+The powerpoint file has audio to go along with the course content.